NathanVaughn/blog.nathanv.me/content/posts/fk-7000p-cleaning/index.md

 {{< audio src="audio/sentence.mp3" caption="FK-7000P" >}}

 ## Conclusion

+Overall, this keyboard is odd to me.
+It was clearly not cheap when it was new.
+It has mechanical key switches, double-shot keycaps, an intricate PCB, a metal backplate and a well-designed box.
+However, the key switches are not great and the trackball just sucks.
+It's a weird mix of high and low quality.

 Hopefully you found this interesting, and this contributes some information to an exceptionally uncommon mechanical keyboard.